itamarhaber/redis-rosetta-stone/README.md

 Everybody knows that [Redis](https://github.com/antirez/redis) is an acronym for **RE**mote **DI**ctionary **S**erver.
 This repository is one half thought experiment, one half pedagogical project and the final half a joke.

 Original idea suggested by [@microspino](https://twitter.com/microspino/status/610149923238055937).
-Contribute by creating PRs with additional languages that you master.
+Contribute by creating PRs with additional languages that you master or contensting existing translations.

 The translation for each language must consist of the following attributes:
  * Language - the language's name